isacarnekvist/atm/README.md

 be sufficient.

 - Byte 1: Action "op-code" (client) OR Answer accept/decline (server)
-- Byte 2: For future use?
-- Byte 3-10: 64 bit integer argument i.e. balance, withdrawal amount,
+- Byte 2-9: 64 bit integer argument i.e. balance, withdrawal amount,
   user card number, password...
 The reason for 64 bit is that is that I have a lot of CA$H!!!
+- Byte 10: Not used, for future use?

 <!-- -->